kusuriya/dotfiles/README.md

-# Jason's Fabulous dotfile stash
+# Jason's fabulous dotfile stash
-These are my various configuration files that are really unsorted. at some point I need to go through them and sort them and probably make an install script but meh.
+This is mostly stored in stow, I will document it later and probably have an install script.